 Local IP and Remote IP

 You must select a range of LAN IP addresses for the PPTP VPN connections.
 This range should be on the same network as your local area network.
-By default, the 7_ug_dhcp_server on ClearOS only uses IP addresses above x.x.x.100.
+By default, the 7_ug_dhcp_server on ClearOS only uses IP addresses from x.x.x.100 and up.
 All addresses below this number are reserved for static use.
 We strongly suggest you use this sub-100 static range for PPTP.

 The Microsoft Networking WINS server used by the PPTP client.
 Depending on your network configuration, you may need to specify the WINS settings in VPN client configuration.